redspread/spread/README.md

 	* Returns a public IP address, if type Load Balancer is specified.
 * Established an implicit hierarchy of Kubernetes objects
 * Multi-container deployment
+* Support for Linux and Windows
+* [localkube](https://github.com/redspread/localkube): easy-to-setup local Kubernetes cluster for rapid development

 ##What's being worked on now

 * Build functionality for `spread deploy` so it also builds any images indicated to be built and pushes those images to the indicated Docker registry.
 * `spread deploy -p`: Pushes all images to registry, even those not built by `spread deploy`.
-* Support for Linux and Windows
 * Inner-app linking
 * `spread logs`: Returns logs for any deployment, automatic trying until logs are accessible.
 * `spread build`: Builds Docker context and pushes to a local Kubernetes cluster.